Skip to main content

 - /pipelines/includes/local_includes/no_parallel_run.yml

-Observing the two pipeline executions you will see results similar to the following images:
+Observing the two pipeline executions, you will see results similar to the following images:

-No concurrent run, pipeline 1 __shadow__
+No concurrent run, pipeline 1 !!shadow!!

-No concurrent run, pipeline 2 __shadow__
+No concurrent run, pipeline 2 !!shadow!!

 Considerations for jobs in a resource group.